MANISH-SAHANI/The-2048-Game/README.md

 <h2> Do you want to download the game?💫</h2>

 You can easily download the .zip file included above or you can download it from the release section.
-Once you have downloaded the game, you can unzip it and run Kitchen Chaos.exe and you are ready to play.
+Once you have downloaded the game, you can unzip it and run 2048 Game.exe and you are ready to play.
 Enjoy!